 The Australian Food Retail Outlet Monitoring Tool can be used to compare the types of food retail outlets located in different local government areas, including changes over time.
-Currently, the tool includes data for Greater Melbourne, and is being expanded to include local government areas in other regions.
+Currently, the tool includes data for Victoria, and plans are underway to expand it to include local government areas in other States.

 What can I use the Australian Food Retail Outlet Monitoring Tool to explore?

 For each local government area, you can explore and compare:

 - The number of food outlets available per 10,000 people